-Upon a change of control as defined in the HPU Plan documents, the HPU participants in the 2002, 2003 and 2004 Plans will be entitled to receive, in the aggregate, the per share consideration paid to our common shareholders in the change of control transaction multiplied by 819,254; 987,149; and 1,031,875, respectively.
+Upon a change of control as defined in the HPU Plan documents, the HPU participants in the 2002, 2003 and 2004 Plans will be entitled to receive, in the aggregate, the per share consideration paid to our

 Senior Executive High Performance Unit Program.
-In June 2003, the Company's shareholders approved another High Performance Unit Program which is modeled after the regular employee High

-Performance Unit Program described in the preceding paragraphs.
-To date, interests have been purchased under this program, called the Senior Executive High Performance Unit Program, by Jay Nydick, the Company's President, in the 2005 HPU plan, the 2006 HPU plan, the 2007 HPU plan and the 2008 HPU plan, and by Mr. Sugarman, the Company's Chief Executive Officer, in the 2006 HPU plan, the 2007 HPU plan and the 2008 HPU plan.
+In June 2003, the Company's shareholders approved another High Performance Unit Program which is modeled after the regular employee High Performance Unit Program described in the preceding paragraphs.
+To date, interests have been purchased under this program, called the Senior Executive High Performance Unit Program, by Jay Nydick, the Company's President, in the 2005 HPU plan, the 2006 HPU plan, the 2007 HPU plan, and by Mr. Sugarman, the Company's Chief Executive Officer, in the 2006 HPU plan, the 2007 HPU plan and the 2008 HPU plan.
 Mr. Nydick's employment agreement provides that he will have the opportunity to purchase interests in a 2009 HPU plan.
 Our total shareholder return for the valuation period under the 2005 Senior Executive High Performance Unit Program did not exceed the fixed performance threshold and the industry index returns set forth in the 2005 plan.
 As a consequence, the high performance common stock associated with the 2005 HPU plan has only a nominal value.
 The valuation dates for the 2006, 2007 and 2008 HPU plans have not yet occurred.